How to become an author of ESI Highly Cited Papers?

 Keywords: Essential Science Indicators, Higly Cited Papers, bibliometrics, research impact, research quality

 Please note: This article is not meant to imply any criticism on open-access publishing.
 In fact, I am a very strong supporter of the open-access movement.
 It simply highlights the problems of predatory open-access journals.

+This white paper led to prominent press coverage in the Australian.
 A detailed study of predatory open access journals, including a reference to this case study, was published in the Academy of Management Learning & Education.